-Although patches of snow and ice still linger, in early spring the garden already demands attention.
-There are ornamental grasses to be cut down and a winter’s worth of birch twigs littering the lawn.
+Even if patches of snow and ice still linger, the early spring garden demands attention.
+There are ornamental grasses to be cut down and a winter’s worth of tree twigs littering the lawn.
 The hellebore flower buds are rapidly reaching up for light, but their foliage is lying in brown tatters and needs to be cut back.
 Very soon the lawn will be firm enough for a good raking, which will mean piles of leaves, bits of dead grass and other plant debris.

 Compost bins are the traditional method for recycling organic garden waste, and they produce beautiful finished compost.
 I’m the sort of lazy gardener who actually failed with bins, probably because I didn’t monitor the process or turn the contents often enough.
 I just kept stuffing ingredients into the top as the lower levels shrank down and processed themselves.
 This lasissez faire approach set up the perfect circumstance for wasps to nest in the bin, and that led to quick disaster.

 It’s amazing and gratifying to see how much organic material is easily absorbed into the soil, just by layering it on the surface.
-Turning a spade where organic waste has rested for a few seasons reveals friable soil and a healthy worm constituency, and those guys are really working overtime on my contributions.
+Turning a spade where organic waste has rested for a few seasons reveals friable soil.
 Whenever I need a wheelbarrow of rich, crumbly soil, I dig it out from these areas.

 Recycling yard wastes with this simplified and reasonably discrete method is satisfying, and I’m so pleased to be keeping organic materials in the garden, where they belong.